alphagov/govuk_template/README.md

 ### Play version

-To generate the tarball of Play Framework templates run `bundle exec rake build:play` rake task.
+To generate the tarball of Play Framework templates run `bundle exec rake build:play`.
 This will produce a tarball in the `pkg` directory.

 ### Mustache version

-To generate the folder of Mustache templates run `bundle exec rake build:mustache` rake task.
+To generate the folder of Mustache templates run `bundle exec rake build:mustache`.
 This will produce a folder in the `pkg` directory.

 ### Tarball version

-To generate the tarball, run the `bundle exec rake build:tar` rake task.
+To generate the tarball, run the `bundle exec rake build:tar`.
 This will produce a tarball in the `pkg` directory.

 ## Development

 The source files are in the `/source` directory.
-The `compile` rake task builds the `/app` contents from these sources.
+The `compile` builds the `/app` contents from these sources.
 This process involves the following:

 * compiling all stylesheets referenced in `/manifests.yml` to plain css (actually css.erb, so the Rails asset pipeline can work in the gem).
 * combining all javascripts referenced in `/manifests.yml` (using Sprockets)